annameliksetian/annameliksetian.github.io/index.md

 *Meliksetian.* **Usage of children’s literature as the foundation of an art therapy program with children under state care: a review of experience** (in Russian).
 Scientific Journal “The Young Scientist”, 22.1, 143–146, 2015, ISSN 2072-0297, [link](https://moluch.ru/archive/102/23234/)

 ## Invited Talks
-- **Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
+**Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
 The Bilingualism, Mind, and Brain Lab Talk, University of California, Irvine, Jul 21, 2025 (hosted by prof. dr Judith Kroll).

-- **Exploring the role of language proximity in language and domain-general control in multilinguals**.
+**Exploring the role of language proximity in language and domain-general control in multilinguals**.
 Northeastern University London, Oct 23, 2024 (hosted by dr Julia Hofweber).

 ## Conference Presentations

+### 2025
+**Bilingualism Matters - current projects organised by the Kraków Branch**.
+The Spring/Summer Institute-wide Poster Session (SIPS), June 27, 2025 (poster presentation).

-- **Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
+**Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
 The 15th International Symposium on Bilingualism (ISB15), June 9 – 13, 2025 (talk).

-- **Exploring the role of language proximity in language and domain-general control in multilinguals**.
+**Exploring the role of language proximity in language and domain-general control in multilinguals**.
 Adaptations to Multilingualism and the Role of Linguistic Proximity (ATOM), February 13 – 14, 2025 (talk).

+### 2024
-- **How does the presence of cognates impact the engagement of language control?**.
+**How does the presence of cognates impact the engagement of language control?**.
 Highlights in the Language Sciences Conference (HILS), July 8 – 11, 2024 (poster preparation).

-- **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
+**Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
-Spring/Summer Institute-wide Poster Session (SIPS), June 14, 2024 (poster presentation).
+The Spring/Summer Institute-wide Poster Session (SIPS), June 14, 2024 (poster presentation).

-- **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
+**Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
 Conference on Multilingualism (COM), June 10 - 12, 2024 (poster presentation).

-- **Mutual Intelligibility Of Czech, Russian, And Spanish In Relation To Polish: the role of shared phonology and semantics**.
+**Mutual Intelligibility Of Czech, Russian, And Spanish In Relation To Polish: the role of shared phonology and semantics**.
 International Max Planck Research School (IMPRS) for Language Sciences, June 5 – 7, 2024 (poster presentation).

-- **Impact of cross-language similarity on language control**.
+**Impact of cross-language similarity on language control**.
 NEURONUS Neuroscience Forum, 25 - 27 Apr, 2024 (poster presentation).

+### 2022

-- **Exploring cross-language similarity and language control in multilingual language production**.
+**Exploring cross-language similarity and language control in multilingual language production**.
 Barcelona Summer School on Bilingualism and Multilingualism (BSBM), 23 - 15 Sept, 2022 (talk).

-- **Language control during language production: the role of cross-language similarity**.
+**Language control during language production: the role of cross-language similarity**.
 The NYI Global Institute of Cultural, Cognitive and Linguistic Studies - V-NYI #5 CogFest, 13 July, 2022 (talk).

+### 2021
-- **How Bilingualism Became the Norm and Monolingualism the Illiteracy of the 21st Century**.
+**How Bilingualism Became the Norm and Monolingualism the Illiteracy of the 21st Century**.
 Lane Kirkland Scholarship Program Alumni Congress, 6 - 7 Nov 2021 (talk).

+### 2016
-- **Cognitive factors in creating narratives by preschool children**.
+**Cognitive factors in creating narratives by preschool children**.
 17th International Readings in Memory of Lev Vygotsky: cultural-historical psychology - from scientific revolution to transformation of social practices, 14 - 17 Nov 2016 (talk).

 ## Guest Lectures
-- **L2 Acquisition in Adult Language Learners**.
+**L2 Acquisition in Adult Language Learners**.
 Course: Life in two languages - cognitive apects of bilingualism.
 Lecturer: prof. dr Zofia Wodniecka, 6 May, 2025.

-- **Is two better than one?
+**Is two better than one?
 Cognitive consequences of bilingualism**.
 Course: Life in two languages - cognitive apects of bilingualism.
 Lecturer: prof. dr Zofia Wodniecka, 25 Mar, 2025.

-- **Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
+**Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
 (Does a bilingual brain function the same way as monolingual? in Polish)**.
 Course: Methodology of teaching a foreig language.
 Lecturer: dr Karolina Gołąbek, 26 Feb, 2025.

-- **Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
+**Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
 (Does a bilingual brain function the same way as monolingual? in Polish)**.
 Course: Psychologia i neuronauka poznawcza (Psychology and cognitive neuroscience).
 Lecturer: prof. dr Zofia Wodniecka, 26 Nov, 2024.

 ## Memberships and affiliations

-- **LangUsta – Psychology of Language and Bilingualism Lab, Jagiellonian University**.
+**LangUsta – Psychology of Language and Bilingualism Lab, Jagiellonian University**.
 I am a doctoral researcher at LangUsta, where I investigate language control and domain-general control in multilinguals.
 Our page: [langusta.psychologia.uj.edu.pl/people](https://langusta.psychologia.uj.edu.pl/people).

-- **Bilingualism Matters – Kraków Branch**.
+**Bilingualism Matters – Kraków Branch**.
 As a member of Bilingualism Matters Kraków, I help promote research-based awareness of bilingualism among educators, families, and policymakers.
 Our page: [bmkrakow.uj.edu.pl/zespol](https://bmkrakow.uj.edu.pl/zespol).

 ## Grants and scholarships
-- **Research funding "Research Support Module" within the Excellence Initiative** (Oct 2024).
+**Research funding "Research Support Module" within the Excellence Initiative** (Oct 2024).
 I received a grant for the data collection within a project exploring the role of the context of migration on language control in multilingual language production in a collaboration with prof. dr Judith Kroll and PhD candidate Guadalupe Mesdosa.
 Grant nr: WSPR.WSDNS.1.4.2024.41(2).

-- **Scholarship for young researchers, Polish National Science Centre** (Oct 2022).
+**Scholarship for young researchers, Polish National Science Centre** (Oct 2022).
 I received a stipend for working on a project "Competition or cooperation?
 Impact of short-term and long-term language experience on language regulation and cognitive functions in bilinguals" implemented at the Psychology of Language and Bilingualism Laboratory, Jagiellonian University.
 Grant nr: UMO-2015/18/E/HS6/00428.

-- **Research funding "Research Support Module" within the Excellence Initiative** (July 2022).
+**Research funding "Research Support Module" within the Excellence Initiative** (July 2022).
 I received a grant for the implementation of a project exploring the role of mutual intelligibility on language control in multilingual language production, which then constituted a part of my PhD project.
 Grant nr: WSPR.WFiloz.1.5.2022.7.

-- **The Lane Kirkland Program Scholarship** (Sep 2020 - June 2021).
+**The Lane Kirkland Program Scholarship** (Sep 2020 - June 2021).
 I was awarded a scholarship for two-term university training at selected Polish universities within the Lane Kirkland Scholarship Program.
 The Program is funded by the Polish-American Freedom Foundation and is administered by the Leaders of Change Foundation.
 During the program, I explored vocabulary learning strategies of Ukrainian natives learning Polish as a foreign language.

-- **ERASMUS+ Academic Mobility Program Scholarship** (Feb - July 2019).
+**ERASMUS+ Academic Mobility Program Scholarship** (Feb - July 2019).
 I was selected to participate in the ERASMUS+ Academic Mobility Program.
 During one semester, I studied at the Institute of Psychology in Jagiellonian University, successfully passing 8 courses (34 ECTS) with GPA of 4.9.

-- **First prize: National Level Competition in Psychology for the Undergraduate Students** (May 2017).
+**First prize: National Level Competition in Psychology for the Undergraduate Students** (May 2017).
 I was awarded first prize in the National Undergraduate Psychology Competition organized by Lomonosov Moscow State University.
 As a result of this achievement, I became eligible to apply for graduate studies at Russia’s top-ranked university with a full tuition waiver.

-- **Advanced State Academic Scholarship for Scientific Merit** (Sep 2015 - Feb 2016).
+**Advanced State Academic Scholarship for Scientific Merit** (Sep 2015 - Feb 2016).
 I was awarded the Advanced State Academic Scholarship in recognition of my scientific merit, a distinction granted to students demonstrating outstanding academic excellence.

 ## Awards and recognitions

-- **The Lane Kirkland Program completion: diploma with honors** (June 2021).
+**The Lane Kirkland Program completion: diploma with honors** (June 2021).
 I was awarded a diploma with honors — an accolade granted only to exceptional alumni — as a formal recognition of my outstanding contributions and achievements during the program.
 Program website: [kirkland.edu.pl/en](kirkland.edu.pl/en).

-- **Master's Degree: diploma with honors** (July 2019).
+**Master's Degree: diploma with honors** (July 2019).
 I was awarded a diploma with honors — an accolade granted only to exceptional alumni — as a formal recognition of my outstanding contributions and achievements during the program.

-- **Bachelor's Degree: diploma with honors** (July 2017).
+**Bachelor's Degree: diploma with honors** (July 2017).
 I was awarded a diploma with honors — an accolade granted only to exceptional alumni — as a formal recognition of my outstanding contributions and achievements during the program.

 ## Summer schools and workshops

+### 2024
-- Cognitive Neuroimaging Skills Training In Cambridge (COGNESTIC).
-MRC Cognition and Brain Sciences Unit, University of Cambridge, 16 - 27 Sep, 2024.
+Cognitive Neuroimaging Skills Training In Cambridge (COGNESTIC).
+*MRC Cognition and Brain Sciences Unit, University of Cambridge, 16 - 27 Sep, 2024.*

-- Eighth Summer School on Statistical Methods for Linguistics and Psychology (Introduction to Bayesian data analysis).
-University of Potsdam, 9 - 13 Sep, 2024.
+Eighth Summer School on Statistical Methods for Linguistics and Psychology (Introduction to Bayesian data analysis).
+*University of Potsdam, 9 - 13 Sep, 2024.*

-- International Max Planck Research School for Language Sciences.
-Max Planck Institute for Psycholinguistics, 5 – 7 June, 2024.
+International Max Planck Research School for Language Sciences.
+*Max Planck Institute for Psycholinguistics, 5 – 7 June, 2024.*

-- Creating Successful Research Posters.
-Springer Nature - a Nature Masterclasses online course, 17 Apr, 2024.
+Creating Successful Research Posters.
+*Springer Nature - a Nature Masterclasses online course, 17 Apr, 2024.*

+### 2023
-- Seventh Summer School on Statistical Methods for Linguistics and Psychology (Foundational methods in frequentist statistics).
-University of Potsdam, 11 - 15 Sep, 2023.
+Seventh Summer School on Statistical Methods for Linguistics and Psychology (Foundational methods in frequentist statistics).
+*University of Potsdam, 11 - 15 Sep, 2023.*

-- Hierarchical and Mixed Effects Models in R. DataCamp, 18 Apr, 2023.
+Hierarchical and Mixed Effects Models in R.
+*DataCamp, 18 Apr, 2023.*

+### 2022
-- Barcelona Summer School on Bilingualism and Multilingualism.
-Pompeu Fabra University, 23 - 15 Sept, 2022.
+Barcelona Summer School on Bilingualism and Multilingualism.
+*Pompeu Fabra University, 23 - 15 Sept, 2022.*

-- Theory and Practice of Bayesian Hypothesis Testins: a JASP Workshop.
-University of Amsterdam, 29 – 30 Aug, 2022.
+Theory and Practice of Bayesian Hypothesis Testins: a JASP Workshop.
+*University of Amsterdam, 29 – 30 Aug, 2022.*

-- V-NYI #5 Summer School in Linguistics, Cognitive and Cultural Studies.
-NYI Global Institute of Cultural, Cognitive, and Linguistic studies, 20  June - 15 July, 2022.
+V-NYI #5 Summer School in Linguistics, Cognitive and Cultural Studies.
+*NYI Global Institute of Cultural, Cognitive, and Linguistic studies, 20  June - 15 July, 2022.*

-- Mixed-effects Models in R, Model Selection and Contrasts Coding.
-Jagiellonian University, 22 - 23 June, 2022.
+Mixed-effects Models in R, Model Selection and Contrasts Coding.
+*Jagiellonian University, 22 - 23 June, 2022.*

+### 2021
-- Introduction to the Tidyverse.
-DataCamp, 11 Mar, 2021.
+Introduction to the Tidyverse.
+*DataCamp, 11 Mar, 2021.*

+Intermediate R.
-- Intermediate R. DataCamp, 15 Jan, 2021.
+*DataCamp, 15 Jan, 2021.*

 ## Research projects